-Blacktop driveways will not remain smooth and black forever.
-The forces of our New England weather does its best to break down this surface.
-Unless your driveway is adequately maintained, cracks and potholes will definitely appear.
-Also, grass can take over the edges and work its way through developing cracks throughout the driveway surface.
+Blacktop driveways won’t stay smooth and black forever.
+The harsh New England weather works to break down the surface over time.
+Without proper maintenance, cracks and potholes will inevitably appear.
+Grass can also take over the edges and spread through cracks in the driveway.

-Excessive heat, freezing grounds, ultraviolet rays and substances such as salt, oil, gas and grease all take their toll on your driveway.
-Without protection, that beautiful black driveway eventually can become a lumpy, crumbling mess.
-If you are willing to put forth a little effort, you can prevent these problems by sealing coating your driveway every two to three years.
-You can do it yourself or simply hire the professionals who do this on a daily basis.
+Excessive heat, freezing temperatures, UV rays, and substances like salt, oil, gas, and grease all contribute to the wear and tear on your driveway.
+Without protection, that once-beautiful black surface can turn into a lumpy, crumbling mess.
+By sealing your driveway every two to three years, you can prevent these issues.
+You can either tackle the job yourself or hire professionals who specialize in driveway maintenance.

-Repairing cracks and holes in concrete prevents water damage and improves safety.
-These cracks can allow water to travel into open areas where it isn't invited.
-Concrete is also quite porous and acts like a sponge.
-When temperatures drop and concrete is wet, it can freeze, causing cracking and spalling or chipping.
-You can minimize this damage by periodically sealing the concrete with an acrylic or silicone-based concrete and masonry sealer.
+Repairing cracks and holes in concrete is essential for preventing water damage and improving safety.
+These cracks can allow water to seep into vulnerable areas, and since concrete is porous, it absorbs water like a sponge.
+When temperatures drop and the concrete is wet, the water can freeze, causing cracking, spalling, or chipping.
+To minimize this damage, regularly seal the concrete with an acrylic or silicone-based sealer specifically designed for concrete and masonry.

-A liquid concrete sealer prevents water absorption by filling the pores of the concrete.
-Generally clear, a concrete sealer lasts for six months to a year depending upon the quality of the material, surface preparation, and the climate.
+A liquid concrete sealer fills the pores of the concrete, preventing water absorption.
+Typically clear, concrete sealers last anywhere from six months to a year, depending on the quality of the product, surface preparation, and climate.

-Inexpensive "water seals" don't offer the level of protection that some of the more pricey products do.
-Moreover, poor-quality sealers need to be applied more frequently and can end up costing you more money in the long run.
-Concrete sealers can be applied with a brush, roller, or by using a pump garden sprayer.
-Before you begin, the concrete should be cleaned up.
-Rock salt used to melt snow is another primary source of deterioration of concrete.
-Sealer can also help protect the concrete from salt damage.
-After the snow melts, rinse the area with hot water to remove the majority of salt deposits.
+Inexpensive "water seals" often don't provide the same level of protection as higher-quality products.
+Additionally, lower-quality sealers need to be reapplied more frequently, which can end up costing more over time.
+Concrete sealers can be applied with a brush, roller, or pump garden sprayer.
+Before applying the sealer, be sure to clean the concrete thoroughly.
+Rock salt used to melt snow is a common cause of concrete deterioration, and sealing can help protect against salt damage.
+After the snow melts, rinse the area with hot water to remove as much salt as possible before sealing.

-A driveway that is not properly maintained simply cracks excessively and falls apart
+A driveway that isn’t properly maintained will quickly develop excessive cracks and deteriorate.

 Press F5 (on your keyboard) for additional testimonials